Pabce/sn_trigger/README.md

 python hit_stat.py --eff-curve
 ```
 This will load the optimized clustering parameters and BDT computed with the previous command and calculate the efficienty for a range of distances (if no file is available, it will run the whole computation).
-You can plot these efficiency curves in `plotter_cutre.ipynb` by specifying the parameters with which you run the simulation.
+You can plot these efficiency curves in `plotter_basico.ipynb` by specifying the parameters with which you run the simulation.

 You can override certain parameters directly from the command line, like the output file name.
 For more information you can run